scikit-mobility/scikit-mobility/README.md

 ![Plot Tessellation](examples/plot_tessellation_example.png)

-The spatial tessellation and the flows can be visualized together using the `map_f` argument, which specified the folium object on which to plot:
+The spatial tessellation and the flows can be visualized together using the `map_f` argument, which specifies the folium object on which to plot:

 ```python
 >>> m = fdf.plot_tessellation() # plot the tessellation